 - For homework lateness policy, see the section below on Policies

-- On most lecture days, I will post a few problems that you should attempt to solve the same evening to confirm your understanding of some of the material from that day's lecture.
+- On most lecture days, I will post a problem or two that you should attempt to solve the same evening to confirm your understanding of some of the material from that day's lecture.
 I post my solution too to help you check your answer.
-You don't submit anything and there are no points involved; these self-check exercises help you remain on top of the material.
+You don't submit anything and there are no points involved; these problems merely aid your learning.

 How to avoid falling behind

 - Most importantly, don't miss even a single lecture.
 Be on time and attentive.

 - Each day do the reading, including the notes you have taken in class.

 - Solve any ungraded practice problems I may have posted for the day.

 - If you didn't understand something in class or are not able to solve the ungraded practice problems, go to the concept hour and get help from a TA or the professor.

 - You can receive plenty of help from me or the TAs with homework problems, but don't get into the habit of approaching for help without first trying the problems very hard on your own.
 If you don't heed this advice, you won't get enough practice in problem solving, which will hurt you on the exams (remember that exams have 64% weight towards the course grade).